sentclose/sentc-docs/docs/guide/file.md

 const [url, meta_info, file_key] = await group.downloadFile(file_id);
 ```

-- This fill return the file blob url, so you can use it in the browser, like set the url as an image src or download the file.
+- This will return the file blob url, so you can use it in the browser, like set the url as an image src or download the file.
 - meta info are from type FileMetaInformation.
 Most of the info is not really relevant for your application, just for sentc.

 ````typescript